 Don’t ever feel pressured into adopting a particular dog, you have the right to say no and wait to find your perfect match.
-Remember, this dog will be part of your family for the next 10, 15 or more years.
+Remember, this dog will be part of your family for the next 10, 15, or more years.

 - How long has the dog been in the shelter or foster home?

-- Why was he surrendered?
+- Why was the dog surrendered?

 - Is the dog neutered/spayed?

-- Does he have any allergies?
+- Do they have any allergies?
+To food or environmental?

 - Check the eyes and ears for yourself.
 Are the eyes clear of discharge, are the inside of the ears clean?